County Employment Opportunities

 Position Requirements:

-• Knowledge of soils and the use of soils maps.
+• Knowledge and use of Word and Excel

 Position Duties: